Diabetes mellitus type 2 in adolescents

 - Zinc may be helpful for diabetes and has been studied in people.

-- Traditional Chinese Medicine (TCM), which combines acupuncture and herbs, has been used to treat diabetes.
+- Traditional Chinese Medicine (TCM), which combines acupuncture and herbs, may be helpful and has been studied in people with diabetes.

 - Stress may affect diabetes.

 You would like medicine to treat your teenager's diabetes.

 Your teenager's symptoms have not gone away or improved by these self-help measures.

 You have questions about what you have read in this document.